University of California, Riverside: Academics

 As a campus of the University of California system, UCR is governed by a Board of Regents and administered by a president.
-The current president is Michael V. Drake, and the current chancellor of the university is Kim A. Wilcox.
+The current president is Michael V. Drake, and the current chancellor of the university is S. Jack Hu.
 UCR's academic policies are set by its Academic Senate, a legislative body composed of all UCR faculty members.

 UCR is organized into three academic colleges, two professional schools, and two graduate schools.
 UCR's liberal arts college, the College of Humanities, Arts and Social Sciences, was founded in 1954, and began accepting graduate students in 1960.
-The College of Natural and Agricultural Sciences, founded in 1960, incorporated the CES as part of the first research-oriented institution at UCR; it eventually also incorporated the natural science departments formerly associated with the liberal arts college to form its present structure in 1974.
+The College of Natural and Agricultural Sciences, founded in 1958, incorporated the CES as part of the first research-oriented institution at UCR; it eventually also incorporated the natural science departments formerly associated with the liberal arts college to form its present structure in 1974.
 UCR's newest academic unit, the Bourns College of Engineering, was founded in 1989.
 Comprising the professional schools are the Graduate School of Education, founded in 1968, and the UCR School of Business, founded in 1970.
 These units collectively provide 81 majors and 52 minors, 48 master's degree programs, and 42 Doctor of Philosophy (PhD) programs.
 UCR is the only UC campus to offer undergraduate degrees in creative writing and public policy and one of three UCs (along with Berkeley and Irvine) to offer an undergraduate degree in business administration.
 Through its Division of Biomedical Sciences, founded in 1974, UCR offers the Thomas Haider medical degree program in collaboration with UCLA.
 UCR's doctoral program in the emerging field of dance theory, founded in 1992, was the first program of its kind in the United States, and UCR's minor in lesbian, gay and bisexual studies, established in 1996, was the first undergraduate program of its kind in the UC system.
 A new BA program in bagpipes was inaugurated in 2007.